Lika Mutal: Early life and education

 Lika Mutal was born in the Netherlands in 1939.
 Her mother was an accomplished pianist and singer, and her father was an oil painter.
 Mutal was the third child of twelve, and the first girl born in the family.
 Though her father influenced her love for the arts, Mutal never learned the visual arts, and in fact, she found her father's black and white paintings boring.
 From a young age, Mutal wished to become an actress.
 She acted in the cabaret in the Netherlands, and attended Bonifacius College in Utrecht.
 As she became more skilled, she sought out the traditional theatre school.
 However, she never attended because she had met the man who would later become her husband.

 In 1962, Lika married Silvio Mutal.
 Soon after, in 1964, the two moved to Colombia for Silvio’s job.
-Mutal fell in love with Colombia instantly, and found herself intrigued by the effect that the landscape, which was so different from the flat and grey city scape of the Netherlands, had on the human consciousness.
+Mutal fell in love with Colombia instantly, and found herself intrigued by the effect that the landscape, which was so different from the flat and grey cityscape of the Netherlands, had on the human consciousness.
 Because of the language barrier, Mutal’s acting dream was put on hold, so she began to puppeteer in order to continue performing.
-She handmade each of her puppets, which ultimately lead her to pursue sculpture as a career.
-Her puppets began as representational figures that she used to portray her political opinions, but within time became increasingly abstract until they could hardly be considered puppets anymore, but instead small sculptures.
+She handmade each of her puppets, which ultimately led her to pursue sculpture as a career.
+Her puppets began as representational figures that she used to portray her political opinions, but over time became increasingly abstract until they could hardly be considered puppets anymore, but instead small sculptures.

 Lika Mutal studied at the Universidad de los Andes in Bogota, Colombia for a short time until she moved with her husband and two children to Lima, Peru in 1968.
 Mutal was mystified by the untouched landscape of Peru juxtaposed with a growing interest in modern architecture.
 While in Lima, she began studying at the Universidad Catolica.
 At the University, she studied under Anna Maccagno, who taught her to work with traditional materials such as clay, wood, and steel.
 In 1971, Mutal was introduced to a well-known stone smith, Don Juan Arias, who would soon become her greatest influence.
 Beyond the technicality of the classroom, Arias taught Mutal the importance of developing an intimate relationship with stone, as if it had a soul.
-He showed her healing qualities found in stone if one takes the time to notice, the very same qualities that are dangerous if not careful.
+He showed her healing qualities found in stone; if one takes the time to notice, the very same qualities that are dangerous if not careful.
 Halfway through the degree at the Universidad Catolica, Mutal quit in order to work on her own, and no evidence points to her ever returning.
 While still a novice to stonework, Mutal was very cautious of outside artistic influences, and resisted visiting the ancient Incan stonework located in Cuzco, Peru as she feared she may never want to work with stone again.
 In 1978, she visited Cuzco for the first time.
 Here she saw that Pre-Columbian art was created to serve a purpose, rather than to be beautiful.